See more details here.

 Bottom line: I feel great about using it and it works!

-100Percent Pure: I love how this mascara smells and like that it adds nice volume to my lashes.
-The downside is it tends to smear a bit compared and is not as lengthening as my beautycounter mascara.
+I love how this mascara smells and like that it adds nice volume to my lashes.
+The downside is it tends to smear a bit compared and is not as lengthening as my Beautycounter mascara.

 Is it safe?